starwit/vision-api/Readme.md

 # Vision API repository

-This repo conains the main data model for the Starwit Awareness Engine (SAE).
-See umbrella repo here: https://github.com/starwit/vision-pipeline-k8s
+This repo contains the main data model for the Starwit Awareness Engine (SAE).
+See umbrella repo here: https://github.com/starwit/starwit-awareness-engine

 ## How-To Use
 ### Java / Maven